Historical horse racing

-Instant Racing, known generically as historical race wagering, is an electronic gambling system that allows players to bet on replays of horse races or dog races that have already been run.
-Some Instant Racing terminals resemble slot machines.
+Historical horse racing (HHR), originally known as Instant Racing, is an electronic gambling product that allows players to bet on replays of horse races or dog races that have already been run, using terminals that typically resemble slot machines.

-Instant Racing is a product of PariMax Holdings, a subsidiary of the Stronach Group.
-A competing historical racing product is offered by Exacta Systems.
+HHR premiered in Arkansas in 2000.
+It now operates in several U.S. states and Malta.
+It was created to offer slot machine-like gameplay in jurisdictions that allow parimutuel wagering but not slot machines.
+A portion of the game's revenue is typically directed to racing purses, which has been credited with revitalizing the declining sport of horse racing in some markets.

+The primary providers of historical racing machines are Exacta Systems (a subsidiary of Churchill Downs, Inc.), PariMax (a division of the Stronach Group), and Ainsworth Gaming Technology.

 Gameplay

-Gameplay begins when a player deposits his wager, and a race is randomly selected from a video library of over 60,000 previous races.
+In the earliest incarnations of Instant Racing machines, gameplay begins when a player deposits their wager, and a race is randomly selected from a video library of over 60,000 previous races.
 Identifying information such as the location and date of the race, and the names of the horses and jockeys, is not shown.
 The player is able to view "Skill Graph" charts from the Daily Racing Form, showing information such as the jockeys' and trainers' winning percentages.
 Based on this handicapping information, the player picks the projected order of finish.
 Most players use the "handi helper", or "auto-cap" feature, which allows the machine to automatically make the selections on the player's behalf.

 Payouts are based on traditional pari-mutuel processes.
 The player's wager is divvied up into several "betting pools" for different winning possibilities, such as picking the winner of the race, picking the top three finishers in exact order, or any of the three selections finishing first and second.
 The machine then shows a replay of all or a portion of the race.
-If the player achieved a particular type of "win", he receives the money from that pool, while the money in each of the other pools continues to accumulate until another bettor wins it.
+If the player achieved a particular type of "win", they receive the money from that pool, while the money in each of the other pools continues to accumulate until another bettor wins it.

 Early versions of Instant Racing terminals closely resembled self-serve wagering terminals.
-Later terminals began to mimic slot machines, with symbols on spinning reels corresponding to the results of the player's wager, and the video of the race occupying only a 2-inch square in the corner of the display.
+Later terminals began to mimic slot machines, with symbols on spinning reels corresponding to the results of the player's wager, and the video of the race occupying only a small portion of the display.
 Some versions show a computer-animated re-enactment of the race rather than a video.